britsja/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 # Extremewall Support Site - Full Stack Frameworks with Django Milestone Project

 The Extremewall support site intends to provide support to users of the Extremewall Firewall.
-The site also offers the opportunity to request features that users would like implemented and the option to purhcase upvotes in order to boost feature development priority.
+The site also offers the opportunity to request features that users would like implemented and the option to purchase upvotes in order to boost feature development priority.

 To provide transparency, the stats page shows the tickets completed in the previous month and the feature currently being worked on based on the votes it received.